nickceward/Shelly-advanced-motion-lighting/README.md

 WLED Integration Release Version: 1.35.

 Project Goal & Origin Story

 While waiting for Shelly to release a new Wi-Fi based motion sensor, I wanted to see if I could use older-generation technology (the original Shelly Motion sensors) combined with new-generation software (Shelly Plus/Pro scripting) to iron out the bugs in our corridor lighting that have frustrated us over the years of operation.

 The primary goals were to:

 ● Make the original Shelly Motion sensors smarter.

 ● Prevent unwanted light turn-offs and state flickering.

 ● Implement a "cleaning mode" manual override.

 ● Apply custom brightness based on time of day and occupancy.

 ● Synchronize a WLED strip with the dimmer's state and allow for seasonal palettes and effects.

 ● Allow for easy configuration to create the perfect lighting scene with smooth, adaptive transitions.

 Here is the end result: a highly customizable script that achieves all of these goals.

 Key Features

-● 🧠 Hybrid Adaptive Brightness: Automatically selects different brightness rules for AM, PM, and Night periods.
+● 🧠 Hybrid Adaptive Brightness:
+Automatically selects different brightness rules for AM, PM, and Night periods.
 Within those periods, the brightness intelligently increases with more frequent motion.

-● 👀 True Multi-Sensor Hold: Supports multiple motion sensors and will only turn the lights off after all sensors have been clear for a configurable "grace period."
+● 👀 True Multi-Sensor Hold:

+Supports multiple motion sensors and will only turn the lights off after all sensors have been clear for a configurable "grace period."

 ● 👆 Smart Manual Overrides:

 ○ Single Press: Toggles the light on to its last brightness or off.
 A single press also cancels any active manual hold.

 ○ Double Press: Instantly sets the light to 100% and activates a 30-minute manual hold, disabling motion sensors.
 A second double-press will restart the 30-minute timer.

 ○ Long Press: Smoothly dims the light up and down.

-● 💡 UI Motion Control: A Virtual Boolean switch is used to enable or disable motion detection directly from the Shelly App UI, without ever having to stop the script or disable the sensors themselves.
+● 💡 UI Motion Control:
+A Virtual Boolean switch is used to enable or disable motion detection directly from the Shelly App UI, without ever having to stop the script or disable the sensors themselves.

-● 🎬 Synchronized & Advanced WLED Control: The WLED strip can be set to turn on to a default solid color, or trigger a specific Effect, Preset, or Playlist on motion.
+● 🎬 Synchronized & Advanced WLED Control:
+The WLED strip can be set to turn on to a default solid color, or trigger a specific Effect, Preset, or Playlist on motion.
-● ⚙️ Optional WLED Integration: Control of the WLED strip and its power supply can be completely disabled with a single setting, allowing the script to be used in a dimmer-only setup.
+● ⚙️ Optional WLED Integration:
+Control of the WLED strip and its power supply can be completely disabled with a single setting, allowing the script to be used in a dimmer-only setup.

 Hardware Compatibility

 ● Primary Device: A Shelly Plus/Pro device capable of running scripts (e.g., Shelly Pro Dimmer 1/2 PM, Plus 0-10V Dimmer, Pro/Plus RGBW/DALI controllers).

 ● Sensors: One or more motion sensors that can call a URL.
 The original Shelly Motion was used for development, but any model (e.g., Shelly Motion 2) or other brands will work.

-● (Optional) WLED: A WLED-controlled light strip and a Shelly Plug/Relay for its power supply.
+● (Optional) WLED: A WLED-controlled light strip and a Shelly Plug/Relay for its power supply..

 Installation & Configuration Guide

 1. Shelly Device Configuration
-1. Navigate to your primary Shelly device's settings.
+2. Navigate to your primary Shelly device's settings.
-2. Set Button type to One button dimming control.
+3. Set Button type to One button dimming control.
 This ensures failsafe manual control.
-3. Crucially: Disable all native Schedules, Timers, and Scenes on the Shelly device to prevent them from interfering with the script's logic.
+4. Crucially: Disable all native Schedules, Timers, and Scenes on the Shelly device to prevent them from interfering with the script's logic.
-4. Important: Ensure all button Action URLs are empty.
+5. Important: Ensure all button Action URLs are empty.
 The script handles button events internally.
 2. Script Installation & Configuration
 1. Copy the entire V1.35.0 script below. https://pastebin.com/DtkVvvLL